 Personal Shareholder Protection

 Personal Shareholder Protection allows the shareholders of a limited company to provide funds to purchase the share of a deceased or seriously ill shareholder from their personal representatives.
 The life assurance contracts are affected by the shareholders personally.
 This ensures the surviving shareholders retain control of their business.

 Corporate Shareholder Protection

-Where the company’s articles of association allow for the company to be able to buy back its own shares then Corporate Shareholder Protection applies.
+Where the company’s constitution allows for the company to be able to buy back its own shares then Corporate Shareholder Protection applies.

 This is an arrangement whereby the company agrees with each shareholder to buy back their shares from their personal representatives in the event of serious illness, or death, with the insurance cost being borne by the company.
 This ensures security for the Company and peace of mind for all shareholders and their family/dependents.